MacNCheese0990/OC-info/README.md

 ---

 ## Personality
 Despite his alignment, Ruth frequently presents himself as lighthearted and conversational, though tends to act childish and goofy.
-This behaviour hwoever, appearsto be intentional rather than impulsive in order to disarm a person's vigilant.
+This behaviour however, appears to be intentional rather than impulsive in order to disarm a person's vigilant pr lower their guard.

 On top of that, his humour would go as far as being absurd and makes absolute no sense, .
 Whether it is funny or not, usually depends on how he acts around.